Allan Combs: Education and academic career

-As of 2020 Combs held appointments at the California Institute of Integral Studies, where he built the program in consciousness studies in 2015, and The Graduate Institute in Connecticut.
+As of 2020 Combs held appointments at California Institute of Integral Studies, where he built the program in consciousness studies in 2015, and The Graduate Institute in Connecticut.
 He also was Professor Emeritus at the University of North Carolina-Asheville.

 As of 2020 he had authored over 200 articles, chapters, and books on consciousness and the brain.
 Much of his work has been accomplished in collaboration with colleagues Ervin Laszlo and Stanley Krippner.
 He is also known for his collaboration with Ken Wilber.

 He is the founder, Academic Advisor, and President Emeritus of The Society for Consciousness Studies, co-founder of The Laszlo Institute of New Paradigm Research and a member of the one-hundred member Club of Budapest.
 He is the Senior Editor of Consciousness: Ideas and Research for the Twenty First Century, co-editor of the Journal of Conscious Evolution, Associate Editor of Dynamical Psychology.

 Combs won the National Teaching Award of the Association of Graduate Liberal Studies Programs for 2002/2003 and in the same year held the UNCA Honorary Ruth and Leon Feldman Professorship.